stawberri/shindan/README.md

 * `shindanID` *number*.
 You can find this in your shindan's uri.
 Must be an integer.
 * `name` *string*.
 Who is the diagnosis for?
 Can't be an empty string, but can be anything else ShindanMaker supports.
 * `promise` / `callback` You can use either or both.
+  - `error` *Error*.
+You can get request errors and parsing errors
+  - `result` *object*.
+Diagnosis result.
+Currently only has one property but will eventually have more.
     - `result` *string*.
-Diagnosis result.
+Your result.
-  - `error` *Error*.
-You can get request errors, which are internet issues, and parsing errors, which would happen because ShindanMaker changed their site markup.

 Generally, providing the same pair of arguments will give you the same results for a day.
 [Try it yourself](https://en.shindanmaker.com/587458) for more details.